Princess Elisabeta of Romania, Queen of the Hellenes

 by Scott Mehl © Unofficial Royalty 2016

 Princess Elisabeta of Romania was the wife of King George II of the Hellenes from 1921 until 1935.
-She was born Elisabeta Charlotte Josephine Alexandra Victoria on October 12, 1894, at Peleş Castle in Romania, eldest daughter of King Ferdinand I of Romania and Princess Marie of Edinburgh.
+She was born Elisabeta Charlotte Josephine Alexandra Victoria on October 12, 1894, at Peleş Castle in Romania, the eldest daughter of King Ferdinand I of Romania and Princess Marie of Edinburgh.
 Elisabeta had five siblings:

 Elisabeta on her mother’s lap, with her brother, Carol, c1895. source: Wikipedia

 Elisabeta was raised by her great-aunt (and namesake) Queen Elisabeth, the wife of King Carol I of Romania.
 As a child, she learned to play the piano and violin and quickly developed a talent for drawing and painting.
 Educated privately at home, she spoke several languages and furthered her skills in music and art.
 She also began her charitable work at a young age.
-Along with her sisters, Elisabeta often joined their mother in her nursing work during World War I. And after the war, she spent a year studying art and music in Paris.
+Along with her sisters, Elisabeta often joined their mother in her nursing work during World War I. After the war, she spent a year studying art and music in Paris.

 Queen Marie, Princess Elisabeta and Princess Maria in Paris, 1919. source: Wikipedia